Tr1mp/AimGame/README.md

 # AimGame

-This is game can help grow up your rection skills.
+This game can help grow up your rection skills.

 Also you can training you AIM and... someone else.